simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 Redis port | 6379 | 6379
 Redis password | |

-Setting up Redis is also straight forward.
-After entering the values for the Redis setup you should see the following output: `Redis configuration works! 🎆`
+The Redis setup is also simple.
+After entering the values for the Redis setup, you should see the following output: `Redis configuration works! 🎆`

 The next step is to configure the file storage.
-I am using Minio as the file storage.
-Here I am taking advantage on how Docker networks work.
-This is not very elegant, but it works for now.
-I am sure there is a better way to get a file storage up and running locally to use with Mastodon.
+I use Minio as the S3 compatible file store.
+Here I take advantage of how Docker networks work.
+It's not very elegant, but it works for now.
+I'm sure there is a better way to set up and run a local S3 compatible file store for use with Mastodon.

 Question | Answer | Default
 --------|------|--------